Illinois Compiled Statutes

 readily discloses the first name, licensure status, if any, and staff position

 of the person examining or treating the patient or resident.
-This Section does not apply to a facility licensed or certified under the ID/DD Community Care Act or the Community-Integrated Living Arrangements Licensure and Certification Act.
+This Section does not apply to a facility licensed or certified under the ID/DD Community Care Act, the MC/DD Act, or the Community-Integrated Living Arrangements Licensure and Certification Act.

 410 ILCS 50/7